cuthbertLab/music21/music21/doc/html/_sources/moduleCommon.txt

 .. function:: getPlatform()

     Return the name of the platform, where platforms are divided between 'win' (for Windows), 'darwin' (for MacOS X), and 'nix' for (GNU/Linux and other variants).

+.. function:: getSourceFilePath()

+    Get the music21 directory that contains source files.
+This not the same as the outermost package development directory.

 .. function:: greaterThan(x, y=0.0)